-- Work to achieve the Equality Objectives outlined in this document. - Be aware of relevant legislation and guidance such as the Equality Act and the Public Sector Equality Duty. - Assist in planning and delivering a diverse and inclusive curriculum. - Engage with such training as may be appropriate to realise the Equality Objectives. - Promote an inclusive and collaborative ethos at all times when undertaking their work duties on school premises and/or representing the academy in any other way. - Deal appropriately (in accordance with the Behaviour and Welfare Policy) with any prejudice-related incidents that may occur, including accurate reporting and recording of such incidents.
+- Work to achieve the Equality Objectives outlined in this document. - Be aware of relevant legislation and guidance such as the Equality Act and the Public Sector Equality Duty. - Assist in planning and delivering a diverse and inclusive curriculum. - Ensuring that they are aware of and plan for all SEND students within their classroom. - Ensure good provision and good outcomes for all SEND learners. - Engage with such training as may be appropriate to realise the Equality Objectives. - Promote an inclusive and collaborative ethos when undertaking their work duties on school premises and/or representing the academy in any other way. - Deal appropriately (in accordance with the Behaviour and Welfare Policy) with any prejudice-related incidents that may occur, including accurate reporting and recording of such incidents.